zach-taylor/zach-taylor.github.io/_posts/2014-02-24-ncdc-2014-web-application.md

 To mitigate this issue it would require removing the offending code and two full-time engineers one or two days to patch it.

 ##### Buffer Overflows and Memory Leaks
 Some of the functions the app are vulnerable to would be most of the string functions.
-Since many times string functions use the \0 (null) character to terminate, it can easy to miss this character or accidentally truncate it.
+Since many times string functions use the \0 (null) character to terminate, it can be easy to miss this character or accidentally truncate it.
 This could potentially end up with a string of undefined length.
 The functions reach into memory until it finds a null character.
 Some of the string functions could be: sprintf, strcmp, strdup, etc. There are a class of ‘n’ string functions allow for specification of length which could prevent these issues.

 We were unable to mitigate these issues, however, in almost all Linux OSs, memory not allocated to the application can not be read.